replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/host-preflights.md

 #### OpenEBS

-These checks only run on installs with OpenEBS when cStor is enabled:
+This check only runs on installs with OpenEBS when cStor is enabled:

 * If using block storage, check that at least one block device is available with a minimum size of 10GiB.